AlxDj04/Project-4/README.md

 - The model utilizes data retrieved from SQL, and interactive visualizations are incorporated using HTML, CSS, and JavaScript.

 ### Data Preprocessing
-- Explain how data cleaning, normalization, and standardization were performed, highlighting the use of Pandas.
+- Explain the data  normalization, and standardization were performed, highlighting the use of Pandas.

 ### Data Retrieval
-- Clarify how data from YouTubers' categories, their viewers, etc., were obtained from SQL and incorporated into your project.
+- Clarify how data from YouTubers' categories, their viewers, etc., were obtained from SQL and incorporated into the project.

 ### Interactive Visualizations
 - Detail how HTML, CSS, and JavaScript were used to create interactive visualizations that enhance the project presentation, including a Tableau Public visualization.